filecoin-project/specs/faults.md

   - **Condition:** If any miner posts two blocks satisfying the slashing conditions defined in [Expected Consensus](./expected-consensus.md).
   - **Reporting:** Anyone may call `SlashConsensusFault` and pass in the two offending block headers.
   - **Check:** The chain checks that both blocks are valid, correctly signed by the same miner, and satisfy the consensus slashing conditions.
-  - **Penalization:** All of the miner's pledge collateral and all of their power is irrevocably slashed.
+  - **Penalization:** All of the miner's pledge collateral and power is slashed and the miner is irrevocably removed from the market.
 This miner can never again produce blocks, even if they attempt to repost their collateral.

 ### Market Faults